iordanouki/iordanouki.github.io/_pages/about.md

 <h1>News</h1>

-<sub><sup>Disclaimer: This is my personal page, the content is my own responsibility and it is not connected to/supported by any entity with which I have been, am now, or will be affiliated.</sup></sub>
+<sub><i>Disclaimer: This is my personal page, the content is my own responsibility and it is not connected to/supported by any entity with which I have been, am now, or will be affiliated.</i></sub>